joomla/Manual/migrations/44-50/removed-backward-incompatibility.md

 ### Drop -es5.js files
 - PR: https://github.com/joomla/joomla-cms/pull/39618
 - Descriptions: The build tools won't produce es5 files (IIFE, transpiled to ES5) anymore.
-Further more the dependencies in all the assets.json files that were pointing to these (es5) files were removed (the acutal entries for the -es5.js were kept for B/C but the URLs are empty, the files won't be loaded).
+Further more the dependencies in all the assets.json files that were pointing to these (es5) files were removed (the actual entries for the -es5.js were kept for B/C but the URLs are empty, the files won't be loaded).
 The .es6.js files are transpiled to ES2018 and specifically the minimum browser versions are the ones from [caniuse: es6-module](https://caniuse.com/es6-module).
 3rd PD code that used the `type=module`/`nomodule` to load modern/legacy code will still work as it did before but the core is not distributiong anymore `IE11` compatible scripts!
 .
 ### CSS removals
 The CSS class ".ie11" was removed [via PR #39018](https://github.com/joomla/joomla-cms/pull/39018)